 Devon Coast to Coast Cycle Route

 If you want a serious route, then the Devon coast to coast cycle route is one to consider.
 At 99 miles in length, it involves two of the national cycle network routes, number 3 and number 27 and offers the chance to see the best of everything North Devon has to offer.
+Perfect for a spot of Devon bikepacking!

 The route starts at Ilfracombe and heads to Braunton before following a 30-mile traffic free section using the former railways around the Taw and Torridge estuaries.
 It takes in places such as Bideford, Great Torrington and Meeth before reaching Okehampton.